oxinabox/Pipe.jl/README.md

 ```

 This last can be used for interacting with multiple returned values.
 In general, however, this is frowned upon.
-Generally a pipeline is good for expressing a logical flow data through Single Input Single Output functions.
+Generally, a pipeline is good for expressing a logical flow data through Single Input Single Output functions.
 When you deindex multiple times, that is case of working with Multiple Input Multiple Output functions.

 In that case it is likely more clear to create named variables, and call the functions normally in sequence.